-D. Placing Classes (350 points)
+d.
+Placing Classes (350 points)

-- 1. Contestants will evaluate classes of livestock
+- i.
+Contestants will evaluate classes of livestock

-- 2. There will be seven classes of livestock:
+- ii.
+There will be seven classes of livestock:

-- a.
-1 Breeding Beef
+- 1. 1 Breeding Beef

-- b.
-1 Market Beef
+- 2. 1 Market Beef

-- c.
-1 Breeding Swine
+- 3. 1 Breeding Swine

-- d.
-1 Market Swine
+- 4. 1 Market Swine

-- e.
-1 Breeding Sheep
+- 5. 1 Breeding Sheep

-- f.
-1 Market Lamb
+- 6. 1 Market Lamb

-- g.
-1 (Market or Breeding) Goat
+- 7. 1 (Market or Breeding) Goat

+- a) There will be at least one class from each of the following species: sheep, goat, cattle, swine.

+- b) There will be a minimum of two breeding classes and a maximum of four breeding classes.

+- c) There will be a maximum of five market classes.

-- 3. Each class shall have a possible value of 50 points.
+- iii.
+Each class shall have a possible value of 50 points.

-E. Questions (75 points)
+e.
+Questions (75 points)

-- 1. Five questions per class will be developed within the parameters of the stateadopted "Class Characteristics for Livestock Questions." - 2.
+- Five questions per class will be developed within the parameters of the state-adopted "Class Characteristics for Livestock Questions." - 2.
 Five points are awarded for each correctly answered question - 3.
 Questions are derived from three of the market or breeding placing classes (one beef, one swine, one sheep/goat). - 4.
-At least one class of questions must be concerning a breeding class and one must pertain to a market class. - 5.
+At least one class of questions must be concerning a breeding f.
+Female Selection Classes (150 points)

+- class and one mustpertain to a market class. - 5.
 Questions regarding a specific placing class will be answered immediately following that class. - 6.
 Students may use their own notes taken during judging